 All you need to know about Amazon packaging and labeling.

-Product packaging and getting it labeled correctly for Amazon FBA standard size can be rather confusing, especially if it's your first time.
+Packaging for Amazon and getting it labeled correctly for Amazon FBA standard size can be rather confusing, especially if it's your first time.
+You may wonder what are the requirements for Amazon FBA?
 In this article we're going to talk about how to properly package and label your products from beginning to end.
 So you don't get your inventory rejected or subjected to penalty fees.
 The first thing, take a look at the Amazon packaging and labeling guidelines, so we can follow them.

 Three main types of packaging that you're going to encounter are: